 While the research and development of genetically modified organisms (GMOs) began earlier, the 1990s marked the commercialization and widespread adoption of genetically modified crops.
 These crops are engineered to have specific traits, such as resistance to pests, herbicides, or environmental stresses.
 The introduction of GM crops was driven by the desire to increase crop yields, reduce pesticide use, and improve the nutritional content of food.

 The adoption of GM crops has had a significant impact on agriculture and food production.
-GM crops have been shown to increase yields, reduce pesticide use, and improve the nutritional content of food in some cases.
-However, the use of GM crops has also been controversial, with concerns raised about their potential impact on the environment, human health, and biodiversity.
+In practice, gM crops have been shown to increase yields, reduce pesticide use, and improve the nutritional content of food in some cases.
+Even so, the use of GM crops has also been controversial, with concerns raised about their potential impact on the environment, human health, and biodiversity.
 Despite these concerns, GM crops continue to be widely grown and consumed around the world, playing an important role in global food security.

 Anti-Retroviral Drugs for HIV/AIDS